About Dr. Daniel Labow

 Dr. Labow’s Career Accomplishments

-He also leads the HIPEC program at Mount Sinai, having personally championed the program in 2007, when heated chemotherapy was still a new treatment with many skeptics.
-To date, Dr. Labow has performed more than 220 heated chemotherapy procedures and helped prove HIPEC’s efficacy and viability as a cancer treatment.
-He is now one of the most experienced surgeons in the world for treating mesothelioma and other peritoneal cancers.
+Dr. Labow has performed more than 600 heated chemotherapy procedures and helped prove HIPEC’s viability as a cancer treatment.
+He is now one of the most experienced surgeons in the world in treating peritoneal mesothelioma and other abdominal cancers.

 - Castle Connolly’s Top Doctors – New York Metro Area